tlvince/dell-inspiron-16-2-in-1-7620/README.md

 - both USB C ports are on the same side - minor annoyance depending on desk set up
 - no stylus included (shame)
 - anecdotally quieter fan than Framework
+- excellent OLED display with 283ppi - [ideal for HiDPI](https://github.com/cassidyjames/dippi/blob/0703424c3d541f581bd83d519da365cfd8566dda/dpi.md), running at 2x (integer) scaling
-- excellent OLED display, but unfortunately this unit has a grey uniformity issue, visible in a dark room with dark grey backgrounds, e.g. hex [#111111](http://color.aurlien.net/#111111) (coincidentally, the default for the [foot terminal](https://codeberg.org/dnkl/foot)) and [#0f0f0f](http://color.aurlien.net/#0f0f0f)
+  - unfortunately this unit has grey uniformity issues
+  - only visible in a dark room with dark grey backgrounds, e.g. hex [#111111](http://color.aurlien.net/#111111) (coincidentally, the default for the [foot terminal](https://codeberg.org/dnkl/foot)) and [#0f0f0f](http://color.aurlien.net/#0f0f0f)
-  - common downside for OLED - better to use a pure black background anyway for power saving
+  - common downside for OLED
+  - best to use a pure black background for power saving

 ## BIOS